-Written by Rachel Morici-Leirer, LPCimage of a sad girl
+Written by Rachel Morici-Leirer, LPC

 April is national child abuse prevention month.
 Children are the most vulnerable, least powerful, and least likely to be able to protect themselves from a powerful adult.
 READ below in order to educate yourself and learn HOW TO TAKE A STAND & help prevent this abuse.